Pape Moustapha Diop

 Pape Moustapha Diop (born 1 January 1996) is a Senegalese basketball player.
-He plays for the Senegal national basketball team and Joeuf-Homécourt Basket in France.
+He plays for the Senegal national basketball team and Andrezieux in France.

 College career

 A Dakar native, Diop played college basketball in Canada for Cape Breton University of Sydney.
 He averaged 2.5 points in 12.5 minutes per game in the 2017–18 season.
 On January 13, 2018, Diop scored a career-high 11 points in a 114–93 loss against UNB.